borealisgroup/borealis/patterns/ducks-pattern/README.md

 All the async calls (CRUD operations).

-They can be called only by the actions and controllers (never by a component!).
+They should be called by the controllers (never by a component!).

 ```js
 export const getTasks = () => {